LL.M. in Elder Law - Curriculum

 - Veterans' Benefits

-See Course Descriptions for more details on above courses.
+See Course Descriptions for more details on the above courses.

-By taking a full course load (three courses), degree-seeking students should complete the requirements for the LL.M. degree within three semesters (fall, spring and fall).
-Candidates must satisfactorily complete 25 hours of academic credit, and will take no more than three classes per semester.
+By taking two courses per semester, students can complete the requirements for the LL.M. degree within four semesters.
+Candidates must satisfactorily complete 25 hours of academic credit and will take no more than three classes per semester.
 Most classes are three credits.
-Students interested in taking fewer classes each semester must receive approval from the program director and will require additional semesters to complete the degree.

 Most of the courses will require a final examination.
 Open-book examinations will most often be offered electronically.
 The Registrar's Office will provide details.